faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 I believe that we should write and publish in our own natural voices.

-Let it be flawed—after all, it is our own.
+Let it be flawed—after all, it's ours.

 As long as we get the point across, readers will understand.